Convergence estimation and characteristic analysis of a two-level iterative algorithm for the discretized three-temperature energy linear systems: Introduction

-However, the uniform convergence and efficiency of the PCTL algorithm are only observed from the numerical experiments and have not been theoretically analysed yet.
-Actually, the PCTL method is a kind of algebraic two-grid (ATG) method, and thus general convergence frameworks for analyzing the convergence of the ATG method \cite{Ruge1987algebraic,Stuben1999algebraic,Trottenberg2000multigrid,Falgout2004on,Flagout2005on,Notay2007convergence} also apply to the PCTL method and could show that the PCTL algorithm is convergent, but its specific convergence factor has not been evaluated, which is what we concern.
-In this paper, by verifying the PCTL method satisfies the smoothing property and the approximation property, we derive an estimation on the convergence factor and state the uniform convergence, which is a desired property and provides a theoretical guarantee for solving large-scale problems.
-More details on the smoothing property and approximation property of the multigrid method can refer to \cite{Ruge1987algebraic,Stuben1999algebraic,MacLachlan2014theoretical}.
-Besides, noticing that the diagonal dominance and coupling terms are the two main factors affecting the performance of the PCTL algorithm, we also discuss the influence of these two factors on the convergence of the PCTL method, which gives an insight into which problems the PCTL algorithm is effective.
+Note that the convergence and the efficiency of the PCTL algorithm are only observed from the numerical experiments and have not been theoretically analyzed yet.
+Actually, the PCTL method is a kind of algebraic two-grid (ATG) method, and thus general frameworks for analyzing the convergence of the ATG method \cite{Ruge1987algebraic,Stuben1999algebraic,Trottenberg2000multigrid,Falgout2004on,Falgout2005on,Notay2007convergence,MacLachlan2014theoretical} also apply to the PCTL method, which implies that the PCTL algorithm is convergent.
+However, the convergence factor of the PCTL algorithm is still lack of a quantitative estimation, which is what we concern.
+According to the block structure of the linear system \cref{eq:main} and the PCTL algorithm, we introduce a specific format of the smoothing property and the approximation property, and derive an upper bound on the convergence factor of the PCTL algorithm based on these two properties, which provides theoretical guarantee for solving the 3-T problems by the PCTL algorithm.
+Furthermore, we also discuss the factors affecting the convergence of the PCTL algorithm from two perspectives.
+One is directly analyzing from the upper bound, which is sharp but usually expensive to compute.
+And the other is measuring the convergence factor by some easier-to-compute matrix properties, such as the diagonally dominant strength of $A_{\alpha}$ and coupling strength of $A$.
+It further provides an insight into the problems for which the PCTL algorithm is efficient.

-The rest of this paper is structured as follows.
-In \cref{sec:pctl}, we introduce the three temperature equations and the PCTL algorithm for completeness.
-Then the the convergence properties of the PCTL algorithm are analysed and an upper bound on its convergence factor is derived in \cref{sec:pctl_converge}.
-In \cref{sec:example}, we discuss the factors that affect the upper bound and illustrate it by numerical examples.
+The rest of this paper is organized as follows.
+In \cref{sec:pctl}, we introduce the three-temperature equations and the PCTL algorithm for completeness.
+Then the convergence properties of the PCTL algorithm are analyzed in detail in \cref{sec:pctl_converge}.
+Moreover, we also discuss the factors affecting the convergence of the PCTL algorithm in \cref{sec:infulence_factor}.
 Finally, some conclusions are given in \cref{sec:conclusion}.